- Notes on social psychology , transformation and sustainability

 How can we expect long lasting harmonic societies and economies, if the foundations are that of fear, scarcity, conflict, war, greed, unsensitivity, disconnection, cruelty and chaos.
 It is merely an utopian idea to expect peace fruits when we plant seeds of war , in the very first foundations of our creation.
 It is impossible to expect a harmonious sustainable world if the very first foundations of our thinking are wired in the wrong way.

-This world contains enough resources, both natural and humans for all its citizens to live in prosperity, harmony and peace.
-However, we must rethink the motives of our greed, the motives of nationalism that comes primarly from fear.
-Fear is the most basic of all emotions, It does not make us better than resting pigs or than dinosaurs who went extinct because of their inability to evolve.
+This world contains enough resources, for all its citizens to live in prosperity, harmony and peace.
+However, we must rethink the motives of our greed, the motives of nationalism that comes primarily from fear.
+Fear is the most basic of all emotions, It does not make us better than dinosaurs who went extinct because of their inability to evolve.
 Nationalism is the fear of the other, fear that he can become better, fear that he takes our place, fear that he shines brighter …But it is only a thought away from the evolutive thought of cooperation, that is the future of humanity.
-We have reached the point in which , if we do not learn to help each other and cooperate , our civilisation will disappear , just like the dinosaurs…
+We have reached the point in which , if we do not learn to help each other and cooperate , our civilization will disappear , just like the dinosaurs…

 How can we expect a better society, that produces peace and long lasting prosperity, if we come from a place of fear , greed, separation, competition and scarcity?
 Its dellusional and pure wishful thiking .
 Our thinking must change first, our relationship to self, to the Earth and to society must change, or else we will disappear.